Show host Frank Smethurst and Rob Woodruff fishing the river on a drizzly winter day.

 Rainbow Trout and Brown Trout Year-Round in the Kiamichi Mountains

 The Kiamichi Mountains and Beavers Bend State Park are located in the southeastern corner of Oklahoma near the town of Broken Bow, within 200 miles of Dallas, Tulsa, Little Rock and Shreveport.
-Called the "Little Smokies" for good reason, the region offers mountain vistas, year-round trout fishing, white water rafting, hiking and spectacular fall foliage reminiscent of the Smoky Mountains of North Carolina and Tennessee.
+Called the "Little Smokies" for good reason, the region offers mountain vistas, year-round trout fishing, canoeing, hiking and spectacular fall foliage reminiscent of the Smoky Mountains of North Carolina and Tennessee.

 Enjoy fly fishing for Brown Trout, Rainbow Trout, Walleye and Smallmouth Bass on the beautiful Mountain Fork River with Woodruff Guide Service.
 Rob has been fly fishing the river literally since the first week Trout were stocked in 1989 and guiding since 1992; longer than any fly fishing guide on the river.

 Lower Mountain Fork Trout Fishery Since its inception almost 25 years ago, the Lower Mountain Fork River trout fishery has rapidly improved to become one of the top year-round trout destinations in the South.
 The river supports trout for the first 11 miles below Broken Bow Dam and has produced Brown Trout weighing over 17 pounds and Rainbows weighing over 10 pounds.
-The river has both stocked and native trout and is unique among Southern Trout Tailwaters in that it has trout both above and below the hydroelectric power station, making it a true every day of the year fishery.
+The river has both stocked and native trout and is unique among Southern Trout Tailwaters in that it has trout above and below the hydroelectric power station, making it a true every day of the year fishery.
 Spring, Summer, Winter and Fall, the Trout fishing is great on the LMFR.

 The section that supports Trout all year is divided into two distinct waterways:

 Spillway Creek A fast-moving feeder stream with pocket water and riffles inside Beavers Bend State Park, it runs clear and cold through a canyon for 1.3 miles from the Broken Bow Dam spillway to its confluence with the main river.
 The creek offers both rainbow and brown trout and is more like a Rocky Mountain stream than a Southern Tailwater.
 Spillway Creek has benefited from numerous Trout habitat improvement projects by the Oklahoma Department of Wildlife Conservation (ODWC) and the Lower Mountain Fork River Foundation (LMFRF).